BenayounP/AndroidMovieDataBase/README.md

 Worked on retrofit and flow.
 Found some nice medium article.
 Created Bibliography and almost overengineered the app with a Flow to monitor internet connection status

 #### 22/08/22
-Added hilt and...project cannot compile.
+Added Hilt and...project cannot compile.
 Seems to have some incompatibility between Compose Compiler and/or gradle and/or kotlin version.
 Tried "random" values (and look at how it was made on an recent project) to make it work!

 #### 23/08/22
-Ok the repository is created and "ok" to create the Flooooooow (so much preparation before the fun)
+Repository created and "ok" to create the Flooooooow (so much preparation before the fun)

 #### 24/08/22
 Flow works (with logs).
 Preparing Room for caching